reinterpretcat/vrp/doc/src/getting-started/features.md

  - **multiple vehicle profiles**: allows to use different routing matrix for different vehicles.
      This is useful when fleet consists of different vehicle types, such as truck and car.

+ - **multidimensional demand**: allows you to use multiple dimensions to set different types of capacity/demand simultaneously.

 - **skills**: allows to specify various skills (which is simple some tag) on vehicle and customer.
      Customer with specific skills can be visited only if these skills are present on vehicle.